JakeSteam/blog-personal/_posts/2023-12-10-reviewing-every-jingle-jam-2023-game-2.md

 title: Reviewing ALL 75+ Steam games from the Yogscast's 2023 Jingle Jam charity bundle (part 2 of 3)
 author: Jake Lee
 layout: post
-image: /assets/images/2023/jj-header2.jpg
+image: /assets/images/2023/jj-banner-2.png
 tags:
     - Steam
     - Gaming
     - Charity
 ---

 Every December since 2011, The Yogscast have organised the "Jingle Jam", a collection of streams with [an associated bundle](https://jinglejam.tiltify.com/) with £1100+ of great games to raise money for charity.
 I'm reviewing all 75 of them, hopefully finding a few new favourites!
-Here's part 2 with the next 30 games.
+Here's part 2 with games 31-60.

 ## Rating system

-I'll be using the same rating system as last year, essentially it's purely how much I personally enjoy the game, not whether it's good or not.
+As a reminder, I'll be using the same rating system as last year, essentially it's purely how much I personally enjoy the game, not whether it's good or not.
 As such, a great game might get a 1/5 if it's not a genre I enjoy, and vice versa.
 It's the only way to give an honest review!

 * **5/5**: I had to stop myself playing this game, I'm very likely to replay this later and complete it.
 * **4/5**: This was a good experience, but maybe had problems.
 I'll likely play it again for a little bit eventually.